johnbeve/PHI-696/Project-1/README.md

        |_|      |_|

        -I'm not sure how to draw a graph in this program.
 I'm trying to show object 0 being in a relation with itself and with 1, but 1 only being in the relation with itself.
+       -I'm also still unable to get images to show up in github
        U: {0, 1}
        R: {(0,0), (0,1), (1,1)}
 	-This fits with the second statement, since there is an object that Rs everything (0), there is an object that Rs something (both 0 and 1), and it's true that everything Rs something (both 0 and 1 do, and they're the only objects)